dynamoRando/rcd/notes/implementation_notes.md

 Recieves a SQL statement that involves an INSERT/UPDATE/DELETE action for a specific participant.

+# Design Decisions
+We are currently not checking the contract definition right now at the participant for actions being done from the host - we are only authenticating.

 # Scenario Testing (Un-organized)
+## `INSERT`s
+We need to also handle inserts locally at the participant and if we should notify upstream the host of an inserted row.

 ## `UPDATE`s
 Either the host or the participant can update records on either side of the database.
 If the row is stored at a participant, the following situations can occur: